wisehodl/go-honeybee/README.md

 Use `Replace` if you need to replace a socket for a peer and maintain its ID.
 No events are emitted during this process.

-The watchdog is configured via `WithInboundDeadTimeout`.
+The watchdog is configured via `WithInboundInactivityTimeout`.
 When set to zero, it is disabled.
 When set, the watchdog will observe message traffic on the wire and disconnect if no messages are seen for the configured duration.
 The watchdog is disabled by default, meaning that connections will persist until manually removed or remotely terminated.

 ### Outbound Pool